JMorgan-89/JMorgan-89/README.md

 - MySQL and database management fundamentals
 - Web design, networking, and security

 During my studies, I also completed several Active Directory projects, gaining practical experience in managing and configuring Active Directory environments, including user and group management, Group Policy configuration, and password resets.
+I also have some experience with Jira Service Management and created a step by step guide on how to create and close tickets.

 I am eager to leverage my technical skills and customer service experience in an IT Support or Support Analyst role.
 I am dedicated to continuous learning and professional growth, and I am confident that I can make a valuable contribution to your team.